hameed0380/Final-Year-Project/Diary.md

 During this week I created a simple genetic algorithm to understand how they work and how it can be applied to the project.
 I also did some research and a write up on genetic algorithms to form the basis of my report.

 # Week 24-30
+For this week I have started creating the TSP genetic algorithm.
+From creating a simple GA from before I now have a good understanding of how genetic algorithms work and it has helped me to do this.
+In addition, adding a small section of encoding various problems with GA's which I will expand upon.

+# Week 31-6
+o far this week I have worked on the TSP genetic algorithm and am close to finishing it up.
+I have found that it is much better to use a class for this program rather then a series of methods.
+I have also updated the style and the layout of the report.
+Overall, I have made quite some progress this week, but I have to admit that more can be done, this was in large part due to multiple submittions and deadlines for my dat analysis module which has been quite tricky.
+Going forward I intend to work even more on the project.
+I have also now included the project plan making it easier to access and work of on.